navnithi/blog-app/README.md

  - step1: created the server
  - step2: env variables
  - step3: handle the http errors
- - step4: how  to use morgan, body-parser, slug
+ - step4: how  to use morgan, body-parser, slug, cookie-parser
  - step5: connect to the mongoose
  - step6: create a model - blog - title, description, image
  - step7: MVC Architecture